Denifia/talks/01_CQRS_ES_DDD/cashies-talk.md

 # Talk

+--

 ### Patterns

-- Command Query Request Segregation (CQRS)
+- Command Query Responsibility Segregation (CQRS)
 - Event Sourcing (ES)
 - Domain Driven Design (DDD)

 --

-### Command Query Request Segregation
+### Command Query Responsibility Segregation

 Separate the read and write side of your application.
-Each side can now be optimize based on its unique characteristics.
+Each side can now be optimise based on its unique characteristics.

 - Read side should never cause side effects or state changes
 - Allows for different read side data models (UI, Search, Reporting)